MaxRees1/tower_game/README.md

 ```
 Open `http://localhost:8082` in a web browser.

-- To customize image and sound resource files directly replace the corresponding file under `assets` directory.
+- To customize image and sound resource files directly, replace the corresponding file under `assets` directory.
-- To customize game rules modify the `option` object in `index.html`.
+- To customize game rules, modify the `option` object in `index.html`.

 ## Option